-Cumberland Lodge offers PhD students and early career researchers a platform to shape ethical debate through its annual Cumberland Colloquia Scheme, and applications to host the autumn 2018 Colloquium are now open.
+Cumberland Lodge offers PhD students and early career researchers a platform to shape ethical debate by organising a two-day residential conference, through its Cumberland Colloquia Scheme.

-A Cumberland Colloquium provides PhD students or early career researchers with an opportunity to develop an academic conference from scratch with guidance and mentoring from the experts at Cumberland Lodge.
+This scheme provides PhD students or early career researchers with an opportunity to develop an academic conference from scratch with guidance and mentoring from our staff.

-Now in its fifth year, the Cumberland Colloquia Scheme has supported nine colloquia covering diverse topics ranging from challenges posed by advances in biotechnology, the corporate responsibility to protect human rights, whether the car has an ethical and sustainable future, and how discourses of religious otherness can be challenged to build a more inclusive society.
+Over the last six years we have supported ten colloquia, on diverse topics ranging from challenges posed by advances in biotechnology, to the corporate responsibility to protect human rights, whether the car has an ethical and sustainable future, and how discourses of religious otherness can be challenged to build a more inclusive society.

 The experience of developing and running a Cumberland Lodge Colloquium is held in high regard by former participants.

-Previous colloquia are listed below, with links to the official post-event reports.
-For a full list of conference titles, and all colloquium-related resources, please see here.
+The topics of some of our recent colloquia are listed below, with links to the official post-event reports.

 - 'Social Cohesion in Times of Uncertainty', September 2017